hienvuvg/dairycattle_dataset/visualization/README.md

     |-- 0803
     |-- 0804
 ```
+Note: The annotated ```visual_data.zip``` only contains images on 7/25 from 2:57:18 to 23:57:17 which are also already masked.
+Refer to the link above for the original UWB-synced unmaked 24-hour frames.

 There are several flags for passing into the python script that allows visualization of different parameters in the image views:
 * ```--date```, the chosen date to be visualized in MMDD